bvinoth186/notes/oci-foundations.md

   - two types
     - shared
 	  - you provision and manage only the autonomous DB
-	  - oracle manages the infra and deplpoyment
+	  - oracle manages the infra and deployment
 	  - supports both ATP and ADW
 	  - updates - automatic
 	  - scaling - storage - yes